Houdini (rapper): Death

-Jenkins was shot and killed on May 26, 2020, whilst shopping in Downtown Toronto.
+Jenkins was shot and killed on May 26, 2020, while shopping in Downtown Toronto.
 A 15-year-old boy and a 27-year-old woman were also injured in the incident but were expected to recover after gunfire erupted around 4 pm outside the Bisha Hotel in Toronto’s Entertainment District.
 Jenkins was rushed to the hospital, where he was pronounced dead.
 The following day, Toronto Police released the shooting footage and said that Jenkins was targeted in an orchestrated "gang attack".
 Rappers and associates including NorthSideBenji, Pressa, Killy, Tory Lanez and Meek Mill paid tribute to the artist.
 A warrant was issued for Eleijah Robinson on May 30, 2020, in connection with the murder.